ztyyLV/barcode-reader-docs-mobile/programming/android/quick-performance-settings.md

 reader.updateRuntimeSettings(settings);
 ```

-## Filter out the Misreading Results
+## How to Filter out the Misreading Results

 **Increase Confidence Level**